 |10||Green (Far Right)||90 to 100|

 Batteries can be permanently damaged (and the warranty voided) if allowed to remain 30 days or more with low charge.
 Fully charge batteries before storing.
 In hot climates, battery self-discharge will increase.
 In cold climates, batteries could freeze if not properly charged.
-If the vehicle will not be used for 10 or more days, follow the battery storage procedures found here and in your Owner's Manual.
+If the vehicle will not be used for 10 or more days, follow the battery storage procedures found in GEM Storage Tips and in your Owner's Manual.

 The current limiting mode indicator illuminates if the system limits the amount of current available due to extremely low battery voltage.
 The state of charge/battery discharge indicator also will indicate low voltage.
 If you continue to drive, acceleration and power will begin to decrease.
 The controller eventually will shut down the vehicle to protect the batteries and motor from damage.
 If the state of charge is low and the current limiting indicator is illuminated, stop the vehicle and recharge the batteries.